 Effective Treatment of Acne Scars Using Pneumatic Injection of Hyaluronic Acid

-January 2015 | Volume 14 | Issue 1 | Case Report | 74 | Copyright © January 2015
+January 2015 | Volume 14 | Issue 1 | Case Reports | 74 | Copyright © January 2015

 Tapan Patel MBBS MRCP,a Oren Tevet MScb

 Acne scars remain a challenging condition to treat despite multiple currently available technologies.

 This study evaluated the clinical efficacy and safety of pneumatic injections of Hyaluronic Acid in the treatment of acne scars.

 Two patients (Fitzpatrick skin type IV-V) with acne scars received two sessions of pneumatic, needleless injections of crosslinked